How We Review

 Reviewers but not assigned an evidence rating due to lack of evidence.
 A

-program is placed on the Insufficient Evidence List if the reviewed study (or
+program is placed on the Inconclusive Evidence List if the reviewed study (or

 studies) received only Class 5 study ratings, indicating that there were